 Abstract

-There is now a general agreement that the Bayesian statistical framework is the right way to go for psychological science.
-However, its flexible nature is both its power and its weakness, for there is little agreement about what indices should be computed or reported.
+Bayesian methods gain increasing attention in psychological sciences.
+Advantages of Bayesian methods, as opposed to statistical routines from the frequentist framework, are the ability to derive probability statements for every quantity of interest or explicitly incorporate prior knowledge about parameters into the model.
+These issues are crucial in particular regarding the current debate about statistical significance.
+Bayesian methods are not necessarily the only remedy against the wrong conclusion that the absence of evidence (statistically non-significant results) do not imply the evidence of absence (“there is no true effect”).
+But there is an increasing agreement that the Bayesian statistical framework is a good way to go for psychological science to avoid such fallacies.
+Nevertheless, its flexible nature is its power and weakness, for there is no agreement about what indices should be computed or reported.
 This lack of a consensual index for the existence of an effect, such as the frequentist p-value, further contributes to the unnecessary opacity that many non-familiar readers perceive in Bayesian statistics.
 Thus, this study describes and compares several indices of effect existence, provide intuitive visual representation of the “behaviour” of such indices in relationship with common sources of variance such as sample size and frequentist significance.
 The results contribute to the development of an intuitive understanding of the values that researchers report and allow to draw recommendations for Bayesian statistics description, critical for the standardization of scientific reporting.

 Introduction

 The Bayesian framework is quickly gaining popularity among psychologists and neuroscientists (Andrews & Baguley, 2013).
 Reasons to prefer this approach are reliability, better accuracy in noisy data, better estimation for small samples, less proneness to type I error, the possibility of introducing prior knowledge into the analysis and, critically, the intuitiveness and straightforward interpretation of results (Dienes & Mclatchie, 2018; Etz & Vandekerckhove, 2016; Kruschke, 2010; Kruschke, Aguinis, & Joo, 2012; Wagenmakers et al., 2018; Wagenmakers, Morey, & Lee, 2016).
 On the other hand, the frequentist approach has been associated with the focus on p-values and null hypothesis significance testing (NHST), the misuse of which has been shown to critically contribute to the reproducibility crisis of psychological science (Chambers, Feredoes, Muthukumaraswamy, & Etchells, 2014; Szucs & Ioannidis, 2016).
-In response, there is a general agreement that the generalization and utilization of the Bayesian framework is a way of overcoming these issues (Benjamin et al., 2018; Etz & Vandekerckhove, 2016; Halsey, 2019; Marasini, Quatto, & Ripamonti, 2016; Maxwell, Lau, & Howard, 2015; Wagenmakers et al., 2017).
+In response, there is a general agreement that the generalization and utilization of the Bayesian framework is one way of overcoming these issues (Benjamin et al., 2018; Etz & Vandekerckhove, 2016; Halsey, 2019; Marasini, Quatto, & Ripamonti, 2016; Maxwell, Lau, & Howard, 2015; Wagenmakers et al., 2017).